(Photo: Nan Palmero/Flickr)

 When you create your LinkedIn profile, you’re assigned a generic URL.
 LinkedIn allows you to update this URL to enhance your personal brand by creating a custom URL for your LinkedIn public profile.
 You can use this clean, branded, vanity URL in your email signature, resume, and website.

 To update, go to your public profile via “Privacy & Settings” and click “Edit your public profile,” where you’ll see your public profile URL.

 4. Update Your Photo

-Your LinkedIn profile picture and headline are often the first things potential employers see when performing a quick Google search on your name (yes, they do that).
-Profiles with photos get fourteen times more views, and LinkedIn felt so strongly about the importance of a professional-looking photo and a compelling headline that they recently set out on a cross-country road trip to give job seekers a profile makeover.
+Your LinkedIn profile picture and headline are often the first things potential employers see when performing a quick Google search on your name (we guarantee they do that).
+Profiles with photos get fourteen times more views, and LinkedIn felt so strongly about the importance of a professional-looking photo and a compelling headline that they set out on a cross-country road trip to give job seekers a profile makeover.
 The Picture Opportunity Tour gave event attendees free profile makeovers, complete with professional photos and advice on how to polish up their headline and LinkedIn footprint.

 5. Give Back and Stay Inspired